intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 * Discussing specific improvement proposals.

-* Discussion of past work in the IETF, IRTF and IAB in this area and the status of such work.
+* Discussion of past work in the IETF, IRTF, and IAB in this area and the status of such work.

-* Discussion of observed user behaviors as they relate to environmental impacts.
+* Discussion of observed user behaviours as they relate to environmental impacts.

 We expected that the workshop discussions connect analysis of the issues (e.g., scale of energy consumption or carbon footprint) to industry